supercooldave/supercooldave.github.io/2017/STS/index.md

 Both presentations should cover the following topics, not necessarily in this order.

-\begin{enumerate}
-\item Goals of system: purpose and design objectives
+* Goals of system: purpose and design objectives
-\item Expected users of the system and corresponding use cases
+* Expected users of the system and corresponding use cases
-\item Architecture diagram: system overview, UML diagrams, etc
+* Architecture diagram: system overview, UML diagrams, etc
-\item Major components and functionality
+* Major components and functionality
-\item Implementation: choice of tools, major challenges
+* Implementation: choice of tools, major challenges
-\item User interfaces: HCI issues
+* User interfaces: HCI issues
-\item Evaluation: experiments and results
+* Evaluation: experiments and results
-\item Discussion: lessons learned and (possible) future work
+* Discussion: lessons learned and (possible) future work
-\item Demo
+* Demo
-\end{enumerate}

 ### Recommendations for  Presentations

-\begin{itemize}
-    \item Communication manager organises presentation and delagates parts (if desired).
+* Communication manager organises presentation and delagates parts (if desired).
-    \item Test beforehand that your laptop and the projector communicate well (the projector may have a different resolution that may affect screen shots and Powerpoint presentations).
+* Test beforehand that your laptop and the projector communicate well (the projector may have a different resolution that may affect screen shots and Powerpoint presentations).
-    \item Rehearse the presentation and demo.
+* Rehearse the presentation and demo.
-    \item The audience are your fellow students (not the assistents or  teacher).
+* The audience are your fellow students (not the assistents or  teacher).
-    \item Take it slow, start from the beginning.
+* Take it slow, start from the beginning.
-    \item You are by now very familiar with the project, the audience is not (even though they are working on the same topic)!
+* You are by now very familiar with the project, the audience is not (even though they are working on the same topic)!
-    \item Be selective, plan your timing.
+* Be selective, plan your timing.
 Include both non-technical and technical aspects.
-    \item Understand everything you say --- don't say everything you understand.
+* Understand everything you say --- don't say everything you understand.
-    \item An ER diagram/UML diagram usually helps to clarify your terminology (but you might want to omit most attributes for clarity).
+* An ER diagram/UML diagram usually helps to clarify your terminology (but you might want to omit most attributes for clarity).
-    \item Demonstrate both regular use and incorrect use (error messages, failed login).
+* Demonstrate both regular use and incorrect use (error messages, failed login).
-    \item Sell it!
+* Sell it!
 Show through verbal and (most importantly) nonverbal communication that you believe in yourself and in the system.
 Team members are not yet presenting still send nonverbal signals.
-    \item Don't oversell it.
+* Don't oversell it.
 Things that don't work (yet), don't work.
 Reflect on the product and say what could be improved (1 or 2 slides: this is mostly a point for the final discussion).
 Comment on the process as well: how did your time plan work, what was hard, what did you learn?
 (1 or 2 slides: this is mostly a point for the final discussion).
-   \item Include overview slides in your presentation to help listeners follow your
+* Include overview slides in your presentation to help listeners follow your story.
-       story.
-\end{itemize}

 ### Recommendations for the Opposition